+It's essential to claim the warranty as soon as damage occurs.
 A car service contract is a contract to perform (or pay for) certain repairs or services.
-Service contracts are sometimes called an “extended warranty”, but they are not a guarantee as defined by federal law.
-They are sold by car manufacturers, dealers and independent companies, you can buy them at any time, and prices and coverage vary widely.
+Service contracts are sometimes called an “extended warranty,” but they are not a guarantee as defined by federal law.
+They can be bought from car manufacturers, dealers and independent companies, and prices and coverage vary widely.